michiard/CLOUDS-LAB/labs/mapreduce-lab/SETUP.md

   - Give the key-pair a name, such as: ```GitLab```
 - Upload your public key to GitLab
   - Go to the settings menu of your GitLab web-application
-  - Select the private key and upload it
+  - Select the public key and upload it

 #### Make sure maven is properly configured